 Hot pot potatoes

-- 2 lb beef lamb or chicken if you prefer cut into 2 inch cubes
+- 2 lb beef lamb or chicken [cut into 2-inch cubes]

-- 4 ripe tomatoes chopped into about ½ inch cubes
+- 4 ripe tomatoes diced into about ½ inch cubes

 - 1 red bell pepper seeds removed and sliced into strips